 Presentation – Overview of School District Organization

-Several members of the Jefferson County Public Schools (JCPS) system were present to give an overview of the district organization, including Dr. Marty Pollio, superintendent, JCPS; Dr. Katy DeFerrari, Chief of Staff, JCPS; Dr. Joseph Ellison, Assistant Superintendent for High Schools, JCPS; Kiley Whitaker, Transition Readiness Specialist, JCPS; Eddie Muns, Chief Financial Officer, JCPS; and Dr. Corrie Shull, Chair, Jefferson County Board of Education.
+Several members of the Jefferson County Public Schools (JCPS) system were present to give an overview of the district organization, including Dr. Marty Pollio, Superintendent; Dr. Katy DeFerrari, Chief of Staff; Dr. Joseph Ellison, Assistant Superintendent for High Schools; Kiley Whitaker, Transition Readiness Specialist; Eddie Muns, Chief Financial Officer; and Dr. Corrie Shull, Chair, Jefferson County Board of Education.

-Dr. Pollio said he was not in favor of the creation of this task force, but was entering it with an open mind to share with members the state of the district and take what suggestions will come from the task force for the improvement of the system.
-He noted that the biggest challenges facing JCPS are very much the same as other districts across the Commonwealth and the nation – a shortage of teachers, a shortage of classified staff (especially bus drivers), and problems with student absenteeism.
-All of these were amplified by the pandemic and recovery from the effects of the pandemic continues.
+Dr. Pollio said he was not in favor of the creation of this task force but was entering it with an open mind to share with members the state of the district and take what suggestions will come from the task force for the improvement of the system.
+The biggest challenges facing JCPS are very much the same as other districts across the Commonwealth and the nation – a shortage of teachers, a shortage of classified staff (especially bus drivers), and problems with student absenteeism.
+The pandemic amplified these issues, and recovery from the effects of the pandemic continues.

-Data regarding enrollment, attendance, absenteeism, graduation rates, postsecondary readiness, and percentages of students experiencing poverty were shared with the members.
-All the statistical information presented can be found in the meeting materials presentation from JCPS.
-Dr. DeFerrari gave a brief overview of the district’s organizational structure which was also linked in the presentation for anyone wishing to view it on the district’s webpage.
+Data regarding enrollment, attendance, absenteeism, graduation rates, postsecondary readiness, and percentages of students experiencing poverty were shared with members.
+All the statistical information presented can be found in the meeting materials and presentation from JCPS.
+Dr. DeFerrari gave a brief overview of the district’s organizational structure which was linked in the presentation. on the district's webpage.

 Dr. Ellison spoke regarding the Academies of Louisville, JCPS’s career and technical education programs and pathways offered in the district.
-He also spoke about the middle school Explore program that introduces career pathway information to middle grade students prior to high school so they can be best prepared for postsecondary success.
+He spoke about the middle school Explore program that introduces career pathway information to middle grade students prior to high school so they can be better prepared for postsecondary success.
 Dr. DeFerrari further introduced the alternative and specialty schools for students struggling with behavior issues as well as those needing special support while facing medical or other challenges.
-There are also district-level programs for students seeking accelerated or magnet education.
+There are district-wide programs for students seeking accelerated or magnet education.

-Dr. Pollio spoke briefly about the efforts of the district to close the achievement gap, especially in regards to reading and math.
-District-wide curriculum alignment has been very helpful in addressing the gaps as well as improving soft skills attainment.
-Many of the programs were funded by federal ESSR funding.
-He also addressed how many employees the district has and how they break down among various categories.
+Dr. Pollio spoke briefly about the efforts of the district to close achievement gaps, especially in regards to reading and math.
+He addressed how many employees the district has and how they break down among various categories.

 Mr. Muns briefed the members on the total budget of the district and how the general fund is budgeted.
 All of the data is available in the JCPS presentation posted online.
-Dr. Pollio noted the general fund per pupil expenditures, and highlighted how that impacts the specialty programs for exceptional children.
+Dr. Pollio noted the general fund per pupil expenditures and highlighted how that impacts the specialty programs for exceptional children.
 Dr. Shull spoke about the Board of Education, beginning with expenditures during the 2023-24 school year.
-He also spoke to the various functions of the board and its committees.
+He spoke to the various functions of the board and its committees.

 In response to questions from Representative Bojanowski, Dr. Pollio said the organizational chart was a direct result of his conversations with the Council of the Great City Schools based on other large school districts throughout the nation.
-He said they continue to consult with the Council of the Great City Schools and have had several audits during his tenure that help identify how the district can improve.
-He also has worked with the Southern Regional Education Board (SREB), which he highly recommended as a resource.
+They continue to consult with the Council of the Great City Schools and have had several audits during his tenure that help identify how the district can improve.
+He has worked with the Southern Regional Education Board (SREB), which he highly recommended as a resource.